jonescompneurolab/hnn-core/doc/install.md

 ### Part 2: MacOS Comprehensive HNN Install steps:

-- Recommended for new users: To do a "comprehensive" install of HNN, including all features available for your platform (for MacOS: GUI, Optimization, and Parallelism via both Joblib and MPI), use the following instructions in this section.
+- Recommended for new users: To do a "comprehensive" install of HNN, including all features available for your platform (for MacOS: API, GUI, Optimization, and Parallelism via both Joblib and MPI), use the following instructions in this section.
     - Alternatively, if you instead want a "minimal" installation with only specific features, see the [Minimal Installation instructions](#minimal-installation-instructions) section below.

 1. Start the program called "Terminal".
-If you have recently installed Anaconda like in Step 1, then make sure to start a **new** window of the "Terminal" program.
+If you have recently installed Anaconda like in Part 1, then make sure to start a **new** window of the "Terminal" program.
 You should see `(base)` somewhere in text that is displayed.
 2. Copy and paste the following text directly into your Terminal:
 ```